JuliaPy/PyCall.jl/README.md

   Python's [`eval`](https://docs.python.org/3/library/functions.html#eval) function, and returns the result converted to `PyAny`.
 Alternatively, `py"..."o` returns the raw `PyObject` (which can then be manually converted if desired).
-You can interpolate Julia variables and other expressions into the Python code with `$`, which interpolates the *value* (converted to `PyObject`) of the given expression---data is not passed as a string, so this is different from ordinary Julia string interpolation.  e.g. `py"sum($([1,2,3]))"` calls the
+You can interpolate Julia variables and other expressions into the Python code (except for into Python strings contained in Python code), with `$`, which interpolates the *value* (converted to `PyObject`) of the given expression---data is not passed as a string, so this is different from ordinary Julia string interpolation.  e.g. `py"sum($([1,2,3]))"` calls the